-Cathy Cranston the Director of the Undergraduate Engagement and Circulation Departments.
+Cathy Cranston is the Director of Undergraduate Engagement at the University of Iowa Libraries.
 She also does instruction for Rhetoric and ESL/IIEP classes, as well as co-curricular instruction for a variety of groups.
 Her areas of research interests include information literacy, instruction, and library management.
 She is interested in working with campus faculty and instructors to build information literacy concepts directly into their courses.